Basic-Nature/html_Parser_prototype/docs/architecture.md

 1. **User chooses URL** from `urls.txt` (prompted via `prompt_user_input`).
 2. **Browser is launched** via `browser_utils` (Playwright-first; Selenium fallback only if optional dependency is installed).

+   - Before any handler or download prompt runs, the `NavigationInstructionRunner` loads context-aware recipes from `webapp/parser/navigator/navigation_recipes.orjson`.
+These recipes describe DOM markers, selectors, and optional parallel action groups that toggle hidden views, fire menus, or kick off context scans.
+The runner merges any projected data (e.g., contests, inferred years) back into the orchestration context so downstream handlers inherit the dynamically detected state/county metadata.

 3. **CAPTCHA page is detected**, `captcha_tools` attempts resolution.

 4. HTML is scanned by `html_scanner` to gather:
    - Election year (e.g. 2022)
    - Race categories (e.g. Governor, Senate, Proposition)
    - County names (if present)

 5. **Routing**:
    - If `state_router` detects a handler → delegate to `handlers/<state>.py`
    - Otherwise → delegate to `format_router`
+   - Downloaded files selected via `format_router` stay in the same pipeline; their parsed results now continue through the HTML parser's integrity/AI/export stages instead of short-circuiting after the download completes.
 6. The **handler parses and returns**: headers, data, contest, metadata.

 7. **Table extraction** is performed using `table_core.py` and `dynamic_table_extractor.py`, with ML/NLP scoring and patching.

 8. **Election integrity checks** are run via `Context_Integration/Integrity_check.py`.

 9. **CSV and metadata are saved** in `output/<state>/<county>/<race>/`.

 10. **Logs and audit trails** are written for transparency and reproducibility.

 ---